swiftlang/swift/docs/SIL.rst

 If the ``enum`` type is resilient, the ``default`` branch is required; if the ``enum`` type is fragile, the ``default`` branch is required unless a destination is assigned to every ``case`` of the ``enum``.

+The addresses passed into the destination blocks are invalidated if the ``destructive_switch_enum_addr`` operand is reinitialized.

 dynamic_method_br
 `````````````````